North Dakota Bounty Hunter Guide: Requirements and Steps

 Williston, ND 58801

-To find even more bail agents and bondsmen in your area, use the Find a Bail Agent tool on the Professional Bail Agents of the US (PBUS) website.
+While there are no member agents listed in North Dakota, you can find even more bail agents and bondsmen in neighboring states with the Member Search tool on the Professional Bail Agents of the US (PBUS) website.

 Bounty Hunter Salary and Outlook in North Dakota

-The US Bureau of Labor Statistics does not provide employment statistics for bounty hunters.
+The Bureau of Labor Statistics (BLS) does not provide employment statistics for bounty hunters.
 However, criminal investigators and detectives perform similar work in the public sector, so we have used this career as a proxy.
-As of 2015, there were an estimated 290 detectives and criminal investigators working in North Dakota, earning an average annual salary of $77,870.2 However, you should note that public sector wages and benefits may vary from the wages and benefits typical for the private sector.
+As of 2021, there were an estimated 420 detectives and criminal investigators working in North Dakota, earning an average annual salary of $77,550.2 This was considerably below the national average of $90,370 for the same time period.3 However, you should note that public sector wages and benefits may vary from the wages and benefits typical for the private sector.
+Through 2030, projections are that jobs for detectives and criminal investigators in North Dakota will increase by 4.2%, equating to 20 annual openings on average (including replacements).4

-- Midwestern Criminal Justice Association (MCJA) – The MCJA is affiliated with the Academy of Criminal Justice Sciences and seeks to encourage networking and collaboration in the criminal justice profession.
-Its members hail from across the midwestern US as well as from Manitoba and Saskatchewan, Canada.
+- Midwestern Criminal Justice Association (MCJA): Affiliated with the Academy of Criminal Justice Sciences, this association seeks to encourage networking and collaboration in the criminal justice profession across the Midwestern US and Manitoba and Saskatchewan, Canada.

-2. US Bureau of Labor Statistics, May 2015 Occupational Employment and Wage Estimates, North Dakota: https://www.bls.gov/oes/current/oes_nd.htm
+2. Bureau of Labor Statistics, May 2021 Occupational Employment and Wage Estimates, North Dakota: https://www.bls.gov/oes/current/oes_nd.htm